 A safe deposit box is one of the safe methods of storage of your money, jewels and other personal belongings, which is widely used by citizens.
 If you want to allow other person to have an access to your safe deposit box, you need to formalise a power of attorney for use of a bank safe deposit box.

-Such power of attorney should include a name of bank (its division, address), where your personal safe deposit box is located; the identification and number of safe deposit box would be preferred.
+Such power of attorney should include a name of the bank (its division, address), where your personal safe deposit box is located; the identification and number of safe deposit box would be preferred.

 An attorney under such power of attorney may exercise a wide range of powers: have an access to an individual safe deposit box, use keys to a safe, place in and withdraw from a safe any belongings, pay for the use of a safe, terminate the existing agreement and so on.
 List of the powers varies depending on the purpose of a power of attorney itself and degree of your confidence in an attorney.